jalupaja/ShortNotes/README.md

 # Features:
 - Always On Top option
+- Drag and Drop for multiple files

 # ToDo:

+- add on click tabchange:

 - fix file only gets safed on Strg T, not Tab
 - delete local file might not work
+- fix focus on first site

 - startmenu
 - autostart to tray